llfbandit/immutable_model/im_model/README.md

 // Generated code wraps the result back to ImList automatically.
 ```

-> Elements inside collections are not checked. `ImList<MyMutableClass>` is still mutable.

 ## vs Freezed

 - No special factory constructors or `@freezed` class shape
-- Mutable collections are caught at generation time
+- Mutable types are caught at generation time
 - Lean generated output
 - No lock-in syntax — easy to migrate away from
 - Generated code is intentionally minimal.
 A production Flutter web app (8.2 MB) saw a **650 KB reduction** (~8% of `main.dart.js`) after migrating from Freezed.